N-I-TI-N/Covid-Data-EDA-Dashboard-/Data_Science_Role_Recruitment/README.md

 ## Project Status

-This project development is completed.
+This project development is completed. <br>
 Ready to start your deep dive into our exploratory data analysis?
-Simply follow this link: [INSERT LINK HERE], You'll be granted immediate access to the EDA report where you can explore our data exploration journey step by step.
+Simply follow this link: [INSERT LINK HERE](https://nbviewer.org/github/N-I-TI-N/PortfolioProjects/blob/main/Data_Science_Role_Recruitment/EDA%20on%20Applicant%27s%20Data.ipynb?flush_cache=true), You'll be granted immediate access to the EDA report where you can explore our data exploration journey step by step.<br>
 Want to deep dive into our experiment process?
-Simply follow this link: [INSERT LINK HERE].
-You'll be granted immediate access to the experiment process where you can explore our experimentation journey step by step.
+Simply follow this link: [INSERT LINK HERE](https://nbviewer.org/github/N-I-TI-N/PortfolioProjects/blob/main/Data_Science_Role_Recruitment/The%20Experiment%2C%20ETL%20process%20and%20Chi-Square%20Test.ipynb?flush_cache=true), You'll be granted immediate access to the experiment process where you can explore our experimentation journey step by step.<br>
 You can access the web application deployed using Render by clicking [access web application](https://job-applicants-dash-app.onrender.com).

 ## Feedback and Collaboration